 The Flux GU is the evolution of the GU15 and despite the minor name change, the ride is very similar.
-From what I understand is they took out the #’s after the letters in the name because each one has a different flex according to size this year.
+From what I understand, they took out the #’s after the letters in the name because each one has a different flex according to size this year.
 So, in other words, the carbon/nylon blend is slightly different for each size.

-Flex: With the Urethane in the high back you would think it’s super noodle but it’s actually a nice blend of urethane and nylon so it’s not like some of the super soft urethane bindings out there.
-It’s got decent support but still has a good amount of tweakability.
+Flex: With the Urethane in the high back you would think it’s super noodle.
+It’s actually a nice blend of urethane and nylon.
+So it’s not like some of the super soft urethane bindings out there.
+It’s got decent support but still has a good amount of tweak-ability.

 Adjustability: Flux bindings are all about adjustability.
 The Flux GU is completely tool-less on the top.
 You only need a tool for the disc.
 The Heel can be adjusted like the toe ramp and this isn’t a bad feature but if they could add more shock absorption we’d gladly sacrifice the heel adjustability.
 Still, this is very easy to adjust binding that many will be very happy with.

 Comfort: Very comfortable.
 The ankle and toe strap wrap well around the boot.
 And they generally don’t cause pressure points and fit around your toe and ankle well.

 Heel-Toe Response: Much more edge to edge response than you would think.
 It’s high back is firmer than most urethane high backs so it offers a little more on the heel side and the toe side seems to have pretty good drive as well for their softer binding.